Babak Khorramdin: Background

 Babak was born in 795 (or 798) in Bilalabad in the Mimadh district of the Ardabil area, which was part of Azerbaijan, a region in north-western Iran.
 The Mimadh district had provided the Sasanian marzban ("margrave") of Ardabil with troops during the Muslim conquest of Iran in 633–654, which resulted in the fall of the Sasanians and the conquest of Azerbaijan.
-The region was briefly occupied by the Khazars in 730–731, and had since the mid 8th century been under occupation by the Arab Rawadid clan.
-Azerbaijan was populated by an Iranian people known as the Adhari, who although closely related, were distinct from the Persians.
-They spoke Adhari, which according to the 10th-century geographer al-Maqdisi, was similar to Persian.
+The region was briefly occupied by the Khazars in 730–731 and had been controlled by the Arab Rawadid clan since the mid-8th century.
+Azerbaijan was populated by an Iranian people known as the Adhari, who were closely related to but distinct from the Persians.
+They spoke Adhari, an Iranian language.

-Babak was most likely himself not of pure Persian extraction, but of Adhari.
-His mother Mahru (meaning "Moon-Face") was a non-Muslim wet-nurse from Azerbaijan.
-She is described as being "one-eyed" in Muslim sources and furthermore, by Al-Tabari, as having become pregnant with her son after being raped by a mercenary.
-However, these stories are more than likely fabrications created by hostile authors in order to disgrace Babak.
-As for the identity Babak's father, there are also multiple conflicting accounts.
-Al-Waqidi, as quoted by Ibn Al-Nadim, states that he was an oil-seller from al-Mada'in (Ctesiphon), who had settled in Azerbaijan.
-Crone takes this to mean that he was of Aramean origin.
-However, Dinawari, a contemporary of Babak, concludes and states that there is ample evidence to support that his father's true name was Mutahar, a descendant of Abu Muslim through his daughter, Fāṭema.
-C.E.
-Bosworth argues that more credence should be lent to this latter account, as other sources are hostile and are eager to propose lowly or otherwise less honorable origins for Babak.
-In the other sources, his name is variably given as Abdallah, Merdas, Matar, Amir ibn Abdallah, or Amir ibn Ahad, all which suggest that he was seemingly a Muslim.
-Likewise, Babak's father is also the subject of derogatory fabrication in Muslim sources.
+Babak was most likely not of pure Persian extraction, and his native language may have been Adhari.
+His mother Mahru (whose name means "(a) beauty") was a non-Muslim wet-nurse from Azerbaijan.
+She is described as being "one-eyed" in Muslim sources and furthermore, by al-Tabari, as having become pregnant with her son after being raped by a mercenary.
+However, these stories are likely fabrications created by hostile authors in order to disgrace Babak.
+As for the identity of Babak's father, there are also multiple conflicting accounts.
+Al-Waqidi, as quoted by Ibn al-Nadim, states that he was an oil-seller from al-Mada'in (Ctesiphon) who had settled in Azerbaijan.
+Patricia Crone takes this to mean that he was of Aramean origin.
+However, Dinawari, who wrote his history in the late 9th century, states that there is ample evidence to support that his father's true name was Mutahhar and that he was a descendant of Abu Muslim, the Persian leader of the Abbasid revolution, through his daughter, Fatima.
+C. E. Bosworth argues that more credence should be lent to this latter account, as other sources are hostile and are eager to propose lowly or otherwise less honorable origins for Babak.
+Gholamhoseyn Yusofi writes that there is no way to know whether the report of Babak's descent from Abu Muslim is true, a fiction created by Babak to gain supporters, or a later invention.
+In the other sources, Babak's father's name is variably given as Abdallah, Amir ibn Abdallah, or Amir ibn Ahad, all of which suggest that he was a Muslim.
+Al-Tabari calls Babak's father Matar, while al-Sam'ani calls him Mirdas.
+This latter name has been interpreted by some as "man-eater" and is also the name of the father of the legendary villain Zahhak; it may be associated with Babak's reputation in the sources as a bloodthirsty person.